bstarynk/old-melt-monitor/jit-doc.md

 the `block` attribute of that statement.

-* `block` *blockitem* *sub-statement* ... likewise, but the block is explicitly given.
+* `block` *blockitem* *sub-statement* ... likewise, but the block is explicitly given - if it is nil, it becomes created and stored as the component #1

-* `loop` *blockitem* *sub-statement* ... likewise, for an infinite loop of given block item, but the block is explicitly given.
+* `loop` *blockitem* *sub-statement* ... likewise, for an infinite loop of given block item, but the block is explicitly given - if it is nil, it becomes created and stored as the component #1.

 * `break` *blockitem* to jump to the next instruction after the given block.